Marvel Cinematic Universe: Phase Three: Spider-Man: Far From Home (2019)

 Peter Parker goes on a school trip to Europe with his friends.
 While abroad, he is recruited by Nick Fury to team up with Quentin Beck to battle the Elementals.

 In December 2016, Sony Pictures scheduled a sequel to Homecoming for release on July 5, 2019.
 A year later, Watts was confirmed to be returning to direct.
 Chris McKenna and Erik Sommers returned to write the script.
 Holland revealed the film's title as Spider-Man: Far From Home in late June 2018.
 Filming began in July 2018 in England, with filming also occurring in the Czech Republic, Venice, and New York City, and lasted until October.
-It was believed that the film would be the first film in Phase Four until April 2019, when Feige said Far From Home would serve as the final film of Phase Three.
-He later added that it would also be the conclusion to "The Infinity Saga".
 Spider-Man: Far From Home had its premiere in Hollywood, Los Angeles, on June 26, 2019, and was released in the U.S. on July 2.

 The film is set eight months after Endgame.
 Samuel L. Jackson and Cobie Smulders reprise their roles as Nick Fury and Maria Hill, respectively, from previous MCU media.
 The mid-credits scene features J. K. Simmons reprising his role as J. Jonah Jameson, having previously portrayed a different incarnation of the character in Sam Raimi's Spider-Man film trilogy.
 The post-credits scene reveals that Fury and Hill in the film are actually the shapeshifting Skrulls Talos and Soren, with the real Nick Fury shown to be in space.
 Ben Mendelsohn and Sharon Blynn reprise their respective roles as Talos and Soren from Captain Marvel.